In this post I’ll show you how to create Google Sheets drop down menus using the data validation method.

 Test your chart.

-It should now be dynamic so that it changes whenever you select a new name from the data validation drop down menu:
+It should now be dynamic so that it changes whenever you select a new name from the Google Sheets drop-down menu:

 Awesome!
 Great job!